Thoughts On Remote Work -- How Virtuality Leads to the Decline of the Physical Environment

 The article highlights the benefits of remote work, such as increased job satisfaction and productivity, reduced commuting time and costs, and lessened environmental impact.
 It also highlights the potential for remote work to mitigate office politics, which can be a significant source of stress and distraction in traditional work environments.

 In conclusion, the article provides a thoughtful exploration of remote work and its benefits, offering a balanced perspective that includes potential challenges and a wider range of implications.
-The personal reflections and practical examples make the content relatable and persuasive, encouraging readers to consider the broader potential of remote work in their own lives.
+The personal reflections and practical examples make the content relatable and persuasive, encouraging readers to consider the broader potential of remote work in their own lives. Â

 Part I: How Private Computers Revolutionized Work

 For those able to work by solely using a computer, remote work could arguably be the future of many employees and freelancers.
 If so, then there will be less of a need to drive to a specific location every day, privately or publicly.
-And, there will less a need to share a space with other people, just to fulfill a job you can do anywhere as long as your computer has an internet connection.
+And, there will be less need to share a space with other people, just to fulfill a job you can do anywhere as long as your computer has an internet connection.

 Remote work is arguably the best way to work because it means that your work hours will be very flexible if you're able to finish your job for the week.
 Imagine working intensively for a few days in a week, to the point that you are left with no work for the time being.
 Then, you could do whatever you want until another series of tasks comes your way (or look for those yourself, with no binding contract).